AlexandraDima/QuestionsMern/README.md

-# MERN Heroku Example
+# QuestionsExchange

-This is a small template for building MERN applications that can be deployed directly to Heroku using git.
+The QuestionsExchange application is an easy way to ask different questions in Web Development.
+The user can also post answers to specific questions and vote the most relevant answers.

-The technology stack is basic MERN.
+This is a basic MERN application that has been deployed directly to Heroku using git.

-* Client is written in React
+The technology:

-* Server is a node.js application using express.js
+- Client is written in React
-* Mongoose is used to persist data to MongoDB
+- Server is a Node.js application using Express.js

-The application does very little on it's own, but the project demonstrates how you can structure a simple MERN application into a server and a client directory for automated deployment.
+- Mongoose is used to persist data to MongoDB

-Example of the app running on Heroku: https://questions-mern.herokuapp.com/
+The application performs CRUD operations on the /questions endpoint.